Are awaiting you…

 Can I foster an adoptable to see how they do in my home?

-Wanderers’ Rest Humane Association does not provide a “foster to adopt” program.
-Our staff works hard to match you as the adopter with the best adoptable dog or cat.
+Wanderers’ Rest Humane Association does provide a “foster to adopt” program.
+Our staff works hard to match you as the foster with the best adoptable dog or cat.

 What about expenses?